 Some even say that just as the structure or form of small groups in the early 21st Century prefigures what they would later evolve into, the mature ZS of the late C21 is itself just one of many tendrils that will later grow together to become the Axiom itself.
 Such metaphysical speculations are just that, and cannot be supported or denied on the basis of any evidence.

 In simple pragmatic terms, the point is that ZS views itself as a cybernetic system trying to survive like any other organism, and that all related philosophies and ideologies are expected to reinforce that core idea rather than distract from or undermine it.
 On balance, they either serve ZS' survival and flourishing, or they effectively oppose it.

 Once we understand the core idea behind ZS - that it is a self-creating system which values knowledge and survival above all else - then we can begin to consider its working parts.
-Between the unity of that prime imperative and the organizational facets described in parts 3.0 & 4.0, there is a bridge made up of two parts, known as the Divisions.
+Between the unity of that prime imperative and the organizational facets known as the "Myriad", there is a bridge called the Structure, made up of two parts, known in turn as the Divisions.

 These are essentially the point where our philosophical rubber meets the road, and is translated into an organizational basis.
-Division 1 is the Social Futurist Principles, which have evolved from the original ZS principles published on May 1st, 2011.
+Division 1 is the Social Futurist Principles, which have evolved from the original ZS principles published on May 1st, 2011 (and republished as V2.0 six years later, on 1st May 2017).
 Division 2 is the Basilisk Protocols, being a set of scripts determining the proper steps to take when interacting with entities both within and beyond ZS.
 These Divisions are not organizational groups, but are fundamental rules for properly managing such groups in accord with ZS philosophy.